Amrit Kaur: Representative of the Christian Indian community

 Raj Kumari Amrit Kaur was a Punjabi Christian and was linked with several Christian missionary organizations around the world.
 From 1947 to 1957, she served as the Minister of Health in India and as a result, she had close contact with the Prime Minister.
 Indian Christians thus made issues relevant to their community known to Raj Kumari Amrit Kaur, who delivered their concerns to him.
 Jawaharlal Nehru thus saw Raj Kumari Amrit Kaur as "a kind of representative of Christians in India".
 For example, in 1955, Kaur informed Nehru about the intimidation of Christians in the United Provinces' city of Meerut.
 Nehru then proceeded to forward two letters written by Kaur to the district magistrate there.

-AIIMS
+AIIMS (All India Institutes of Medical Sciences )

 On February 18, 1956, the then Minister of Health, Rajkumari Amrit Kaur, introduced a new bill in the Lok Sabha (House of the People).
 In her speech, Kaur said:

 It has been one of my cherished dreams that for post graduate study and for the maintenance of high standards of medical education in our country, we should have an institute of this nature which would enable our young men and women to have their post graduate education in their own country.

 The creation of a major central institute for post-graduate medical education and research had been earlier recommended by the Health survey of the government of India.
-By 1956, the AIIMS was formed as an autonomous institution through an Act of Parliament.
+By 1956, the AIIMS (All India Institutes of Medical Sciences) was formed as an autonomous institution through an Act of Parliament.